Evaluating AI Tools

 How to Weight These Factors

-Weight depends on context:
+Weight depends on your context:

 Startup, moving fast — Capability and learning curve matter most.
 Integration and pricing next.